 The plaintiff in Somers was fired after reporting suspected Dodd-Frank violations to management.
 The Ninth Circuit followed Berman instead of Asadi, ruling that the plaintiff was a whistleblower entitled to relief under the statute.
 The Supreme Court granted certiorari in June 2017.

-For more than 40 years, employment attorney James G. Schwartz has advocated for Bay Area businesses and business owners in litigation and transactional matters.
-To schedule a free and confidential consultation, contact us today online or at (925) 463-1073.
+For more than 40 years, Cirrus Law PC has advocated for Bay Area businesses and business owners in litigation and transactional matters.
+To schedule an initial confidential consultation, contact us today online or at (925) 463-1073.